Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in Büchi and co-Büchi games

 We now assume that $\numSegments\geq 2$.
 Once more, we define an NE outcome from a decomposition.
 We let $\segment_0$ be a (possibly trivial) simple history from $\vertex_0$ to $t_1$ using only vertices from $\play$.
 For all $\indexSegment\in\integerInterval{\numSegments-1}$, we let $\segment_\indexSegment$ be a simple history from $t_{\indexSegment}$ to $t_{\indexSegment+1}$.
 Similarly, we let $\segment_\numSegments$ be a simple non-trivial history from $t_{\numSegments}$ to $t_1$.
 Other segments are defined so~\ref{item:buchi:simplelasso:two} holds.
 Let $\decomp = (\segment_0, \segment_1, \segment_2, \ldots)$.
 The play $\play$ admitting the decomposition $\decomp$ and $\decomp$ satisfy~\ref{item:buchi:simplelasso:one} and~\ref{item:buchi:simplelasso:three}.
 Furthermore, Theorem~\ref{thm:charac:reach:buchi} ensures that $\play$ is the outcome of an NE. \end{proof}

 \subparagraph*{Finite-memory Nash equilibria.} We now construct finite-memory NEs from the NE outcomes given by Lemma~\ref{lem:buchi:simplelasso}.
 Assume that Lemma~\ref{lem:buchi:simplelasso} provides an NE outcome $\play$ from $\vertex_0\in\vertexSet$ and a decomposition $\decomp = (\segment_0, \segment_1, \ldots)$ of $\play$.
 We implement the two-phase mechanism described in Section~\ref{section:buchi:ex}.
 For the first phase, the players enforce the history $\segment_0$.
 For the second phase, we switch to a strategy that is based on the periodic decomposition $\decomp' = (\segment_1, \segment_2, \ldots)$.
-Finite memory suffices for the second phase thanks to the periodicity of $\decomp'$: we adapt the definitions of Section~\ref{section:fm:general} such that when reading $\last{\segment_\numSegments}$ in memory states of the form $(\playerI, \numSegments)$, we update the memory to an appropriate memory state of the form $(\playerIAlt, 1)$.
+Finite memory suffices for the second phase thanks to the periodicity of $\decomp'$: we adapt the updates given in Definition~\ref{def:compatible mealy} such that when reading $\last{\segment_\numSegments}$ in memory states of the form $(\playerI, \numSegments)$, we update the memory to an appropriate memory state of the form $(\playerIAlt, 1)$.

 By completing this behaviour such that players switch to memoryless punishing strategies if $\segment_0$ is not accurately simulated or if a player exits the current segment, we obtain a finite-memory NE.
 The stability of the NE follows from Theorem~\ref{thm:charac:reach:buchi} for deviations that induce the use of punishing strategies and the property that no targets of losing players occur in segments $\segment_\indexSegment$, $\indexSegment\geq 1$, for in-segment deviations.
 We formally present these finite-memory strategies in the proof of the following theorem.